duduxico-dungeonmite/fedora-update/README.md

 # fedora-update
 Fedora equivalent of "arch-update"!

-# RUST PORT IN DEVELOPMENT!
-Contributions on the `rust_port` branch are more than welcome!

 "fedora-update" is basically something akin to "arch-update" from Arch Linux, but you guessed it: for Fedora!